 Even if you truly don’t know the answer, you should always provide some sort of a thoughtful response to an interview question and never make the common interview mistakes of leaving it at “I don’t know.”
 While you don’t ever want to misrepresent yourself or your skill set, if you honestly don’t know the answer to their question, frame your response in a positive way so that you highlight what you’re doing to close that skills/knowledge gap.
 Or, take the opportunity to connect the question to other adjacent, relevant skills or topics you are more prepared to discuss.

 If you’re interviewing for a job that you know you’d sell your grandmother for, don’t let your excitement and longing translate to desperation, or you may risk coming off as “too much” or over-the top.
 Of course, you want to convey your sincere interest in the position and your belief that the company is the right fit for you, and this means letting the interviewer see your passion for the role, your field, and their organization.
 Just make sure your enthusiasm isn’t so intense that it's off-putting and doesn’t manifest in an aggressive or intrusive way.

 9. Being dishonest in any way

 Never ever misrepresent yourself or your abilities before, during, or after the job interview.
+This is among very common interview mistakes that we make unknowingly during interviews and paint a bad picture in front of interviewers.
 The truth always outs, and when it does, you run the risk not just of losing a job opportunity but also of damaging your professional reputation (one of your most valuable assets) and possibly having this affect future job opportunities.